gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.TowerModelExt.md

 ## TowerModelExt.GetAbilities(this TowerModel) Method

-(Cross-Game compatible) Return all AbilityModel behaviors from this tower, if it has any
+Return all AbilityModel behaviors from this tower, if it has any

 ```csharp
 public static System.Collections.Generic.List<Assets.Scripts.Models.Towers.Behaviors.Abilities.AbilityModel> GetAbilities(this Assets.Scripts.Models.Towers.TowerModel towerModel);